AI & Agents

 What Is MCP File Access Control?

-MCP file access control enforces RBAC on agent tools and data.
-It applies role-based access control to Fast.io workspaces, ensuring agents only access authorized files and operations.
-Five roles define permissions: owner (full control), admin (manage members and settings), member (read/write/share), guest (read/limited share), view (read-only).
-Permissions cascade hierarchically: organization > workspace > folder > file.
-Lower levels inherit from above but can override for precision.
-Example: An org member role grants workspace access, but a folder view role restricts edits there.
-File locks provide additional runtime protection against concurrent changes.
-Fast.io's multiple MCP tools handle these via authenticated session calls.
-No manual token passing needed.
-Benefits include preventing data leaks in multi-agent teams and simplifying compliance.
-Helpful references: Fast.io Workspaces, Fast.io Collaboration, Fast.io AI, MCP Server.
+MCP file access control applies role-based access control to Fastio workspaces so agents only touch files and operations they're authorized for.
+Five roles define what's allowed: owner (full control), admin (manage members and settings), member (read/write/share), guest (read/limited share), view (read-only).
+Permissions cascade from organization down to workspace, folder, and file.
+Each level inherits from above but can be overridden.
+An org member role grants workspace access, but a folder view role blocks edits there.
+File locks add a second layer of protection for concurrent writes.
+The MCP tools handle auth via session calls, no manual token passing required.
+Helpful references: Fastio Workspaces, Fastio Collaboration, Fastio AI, MCP Server.

 Why Use RBAC for MCP Agents?